DerGuru/The-Resonant/New Chapters/Part4/P4-11_Building_Legacy.md

 They gathered for a team meeting that evening.
 Jason, Lina, Milo, Elyra, Kira.
 The core group.

 "Japan changed something," Jason began.
 "Not just in me, but in how I see what we're doing here.
 We're training people to use dangerous capabilities.
-And if we're going to do that responsibly—if we're going to prevent more things like Kage-Kōzō—we need to be more than just enthusiastic amateurs."
+And if we're going to do that responsibly - if we're going to prevent more things like Kage-Kōzō - we need to be more than just enthusiastic amateurs."

 "What are you suggesting?"
 Elyra asked.